 With storms forecast during our recent caravan trip to Cornwall it would have been easy to stay inside to avoid getting a soaking.
 However, we’re a bit rubbish at indoor fun, so we decided to visit Lanhydrock near Bodmin.
+Here’s what we got up to visiting Lanhydrock National Trust with kids:

 About Lanhydrock House and Gardens